Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 ![Flow diagram.
 NumPy's C code, which does the heavy lifting, goes into a C compiler.
 CPython's C API (functions, macros, structs) also feeds into the compiler.
 The compiler builds an extension module, a .so or .pyd file, which Python then loads with import numpy.](/posts/limited_api_numpy/c_extension_build_flow.png)

 Here's the problem.
 For years, NumPy and packages like it have used everything the C API offers, with no boundaries whatsoever.
+NumPy runs on the full C API the way House runs on Vicodin: it kills the pain, it gets results, and every October, when CPython ships a new version, the withdrawal starts over.
 That includes macros that read straight out of CPython's internal structs at fixed memory offsets.
 Those internals are allowed to change between Python versions, so a binary built for Python 3.13 only works on 3.13.

 So every NumPy release needs a separate binary wheel for every OS, every CPU architecture and every Python version, and free-threaded builds count separately too.
 NumPy 2.5.3, for example, ships 65 wheels on PyPI for Python 3.12 to 3.15.
 Gotta build 'em all.
 And when a brand-new Python comes out, older NumPy releases simply have no wheels for it.
 The maintainers tell me this is painful.
 I don't package and ship NumPy myself, so I'll take their word for it, but it sounds like the kind of thing that gives you gray hair.